silnrsi/smith/README.md

     already, and ensures that files created in the /smith volume are owned and accessible by the user who started the container.

+NOTE: there is now a script helper called anvil: for macOS and Ubuntu users:
+./anvil up
+./anvil ssh
+cd font (to go to a font project folder you have checked out in the shared folder) smith distclean smith configure smith build
+./anvil down

+Windows 10 users have to do things slightly differently: launch Windows Terminal (not git-bash) sh anvil up winpty docker run --rm -it -u root -v //c/Users/test/repos/wstechfonts:/smith smith:latest (script integration TBD)

 Our TeamCity build agent is built like so:
 ```